 Stefan was born in Lowell MA and grew up in Rockport MA.
 He began painting in oils at age 15 and attended Johnson State College in Johnson VT from 1999 until 2004.
 During this time, he worked part time at the Vermont Studio Center.
 Experimental and stylistically diverse, Stefan's paintings are typically very colorful and can range from textural pointillism to geometric and abstract.
 His subject matter is usually inspired by nature and music but is not always figurative.
 Stefan resides in Rockport MA and manages the gallery with his partner, Kathleen Miller.
 Some of his works can also seen be at the John Raimondi Gallery.

-Lawrence Martin-Bittman is a naturalized American who grew up in Czechoslovakia.
+Lawrence Martin-Bittman was a naturalized American who grew up in Czechoslovakia.
 After receiving a Doctor of International Law and Master’s degree in journalism, he held various positions inside the Czechoslovak diplomatic and intelligence services.
 After the invasion of Czechoslovakia by the Soviet Union in August 1968, he refused to accept the authority of the new regime in occupied Prague.
 He escaped to Germany and asked American representatives for political asylum.
 For this decision, the communist military court sentenced him to death in absentia.
 In the United States, he devoted most of his energy to academic work at Boston University.
 He is the author of numerous books and articles on international communication, disinformation, propaganda and covert action which have been published in the US, Germany, Switzerland, Indonesia, Spain, Portugal, Canada and, after 1990, also in the Czech Republic.

 For over 10 years, Martin-Bittman was a member of the prominent Local Colors Gallery in Gloucester, Massachusetts.
 His friends suggested that he open his own gallery in Rockport under the name “Studio 007″.
 He did, but downgraded it to “Studio 006.5″